 Why use a buffer?

-With the rise of true bypass pedals, buffers sometimes get a bad name.
+With the rise in popularity of true bypass pedals, buffers sometimes get a bad name.
 Some players have come to associate buffers with tone loss.
 However, without at least one buffer in your signal path, you may be actually loosing tone, particuarly your high-end.

-Standard guitar signals are relatively weak (high impedance).
-As as weak guitar signal signal travels through yards of wire, switches, jacks, pots, and other components, it starts to degrade.
-This signal degradation is most often experienced by a loss of high-end signal.
+Standard guitar signals from passive pickups are quite weak (high impedance).
+As weak guitar signals travel through yards of wire, switches, jacks, pots, and other components, they can start to degrade.
+This signal degradation is most often experienced by a loss of high-end frequencies.
 As your pedalboard gets larger, and/or you are far away from your amp, your guitar can sound duller.

-A buffer makes your signal ‘stronger’ (lower impedance) but not louder (unity gain).
-Due to the buffer’s low impedance output, your signal is less subject to degradation.
+A buffer makes your signal ‘stronger’ (lower impedance) but not louder (unity gain) by converting it into a low impedance signal.
+A low impedance signal is less subject to degradation.

 Click here for an informative video on how a buffer can preserve your tone.